wp-plugins/powerpress/readme.txt

 * To eliminate confusion, the Mp3 Tags settings page does not appear unless you've configured Blubrry Services with hosting.
 * New define added `POWERPRESS_DO_ENCLOSE_FIX`, when defined true in the wp-config.php, PowerPress will add the Media URL to your podcast episides as a comment in your post content to prevent WordPress do_enclose() function from deleting them later.
 Learn more about bug here: [http://core.trac.wordpress.org/ticket/10511](http://core.trac.wordpress.org/ticket/10511)
 * Changed language from "Pinging iTunes" to "Update iTunes Listing" to clear up confusion what the feature does.
+* Shortocde [powerpress] now includes download and play in new window links.
+* Simplified logic for pulling PodPress stored episode data.
+* Updated some grammar and setting labels so they are easier to understand.
+* Fixed bug with the "Use blog post author's name for individual episodes setting".

 = 0.9.9 =